What are the different types of cataract?

 Cataract surgery removes the cloudy lens protein and replaces this with a lens implant that can correct your glasses prescription for distance and near vision.

-The different layers of the lens give rise to three different types of cataract as follows:
+The different layers of the lens give rise to three different types of cataracts as follows:

 3. Posterior sub-capsular cataract: this type of cataract occurs at the back of the lens, before the capsule that surrounds the lens protein.
 This type of cataract is more common in diabetic patients

-Very often a mixture of the three types of cataract is seen due to all layers of the lens being affected.
+Very often, a mixture of the three types of cataracts is seen due to all layers of the lens being affected.

-• Blue dot or cerulean cataract: these types of cataract appear as discrete blue dots within the lens and are usually seen from a young age and don’t affect vision
+• Blue dot or cerulean cataract: these types of cataracts appear as discrete blue dots within the lens and are usually seen from a young age and don’t affect vision

 • Christmas tree cataract: branching patterns of scintillating, crystal-like colour can be seen within these lenses.
 These changes are typically age-related